💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 6. Prioritize private funding

 New entrepreneurs should prioritize private funding if they have access to it.
-This could be someone close to you that is looking to invest their money into something with a higher potential return.
-Private capital allows you to reduce or limit fees that are common from traditional lenders.
+This could be someone close to you looking to invest their money into something with a higher potential return.
+Private capital allows you to reduce or limit fees common from traditional lenders.
 When you eliminate unnecessary lending fees, it gives you more capital to invest in your business!

 -Jess Shipwash, Co-founder of Shipwash Properties LLC

 7. Demonstrate sufficient cash flow

 If you’re going to give them a good record of how and why you’re going to be able to pay back the loan with interest, the bank is never going to reject your loan request.
 Be sure to demonstrate a detailed financial projection when you’re explaining the need for the loan.

 -Ann Young, CEO of Fix The Photo